History of Ferroelectric Doped HfO2 and ZrO2

 D3PO

-Dopant and Defect Physics for Device Opitimization for Hafnium Oxide based Devices (in cooperation with 1 German and 1 French partner)
+Dopant and Defect Physics for Device Optimization for Hafnium Oxide based Devices (in cooperation with UAS Munich, CEA LETI, and CEA Saclay, start 2023)

 SIDFEM

-Strain and Interface Design for the Optimization of Ferroelectricity in the Hf1-xZrxO2 Material System (in cooperation with 1 German partner)
+Strain and Interface Design for the Optimization of Ferroelectricity in the Hf1-xZrxO2 Material System (in cooperation with UAS Munich, start fall 2025)

 Closed Projects